kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 If the Node already has a `PodCIDR` allocated, mark the CIDRs as used.

-Otherwise, go through the list of `ClusterCIDR`s and find ranges matching the node selector from each family.
+Otherwise, go through the list of `NodeIPAMConfig`s and find ranges matching the node selector from each family.
 Attempt to allocate Pod CIDR(s) with the given per-node size.
-If that `ClusterCIDR` cannot fit a node, search for another `ClusterCIDR`.
+If that `NodeIPAMConfig` cannot fit a node, search for another `NodeIPAMConfig`.

-If no `ClusterCIDR` matches the node, or if all matching `ClusterCIDR`s are full, raise a K8s event and put the Node on the reconciliation queue (infinite retries).
+If no `NodeIPAMConfig` matches the node, or if all matching `NodeIPAMConfig`s are full, raise a K8s event and put the Node on the reconciliation queue (infinite retries).
 Upon successfully allocating CIDR(s), update the node object with the podCIDRs.